-Name of the Directors Nature of Directorship Designation in Committee Dinesh Vinayak Chairperson Independent Director Deepak Kumar Member Managing Director Gaurav Gupta Member Whole-time Director
+Name of the Directors Status Designation in Committee

+Dinesh Vinayak Chairman Independent Director

+Deepak Kumar Member Managing Director

+Gaurav Gupta Member Whole-Time Director

-For further details, please see the chapter titled "Our Management" beginning on page 198.
+For further details, please see the chapter titled "Our Management" beginning on page 213.

 Our Company has also appointed Ms. Suman, as the Compliance Officer of the Company and she may be contacted at the Corporate Office of our Company.